pboyer/LinearSearch/README.md

 searchScore = textualCloseness * weight + numberOfPicksInLastN * weightN + ...
 ```

-By default, LinearSearch uses a search algorithm similar to the one found in Sublime Text for filtering before sorting.
+By default, LinearSearch uses an algorithm similar to the one found in Sublime Text for filtering before sorting.

 ### Usage
 ```js